catharinadepari/essay/README.md

 ```
 <br>

-The div tag adds a full width containers (which spans 100% of window) inside a container which has a fixed width and aligned center.
-The code used by the web map is:
+The following div tag **adds a full width containers (which spans 100% of window) inside a container** which has a fixed width and aligned center.
+The element for this function is:
 <br>

 ```